snapshot-labs/snapshot-docs/space-handbook/sybil-resistance-scam-and-spam-prevention.md

 ## How to make your Space more Sybil resistant?

-There are multiple ways which can help you minimise the risk of scams, bots and spam behaviors within your space.
+There are multiple ways which can help you minimize the risk of scams, bots and spam behaviors within your space.
 We will look into:

 * [Space roles](sybil-resistance-scam-and-spam-prevention.md#1.-space-roles)
 * [Validation Strategies](sybil-resistance-scam-and-spam-prevention.md#2.-validation-strategies) (use for Proposal Creation and Voting)